-Graduates from our Archaeology courses are employed in a range of archaeological projects, both nationally and globally, including those related to proposed mining and construction development within the Australian Heritage sector, museum curation, government heritage management, academia, television and documentary film making.
+Graduates from our vocational Archaeology degree are employed in a range of archaeological projects, both nationally and globally, including those related to proposed mining and construction development within the Australian Heritage sector, museum curation, government heritage management, academia, television and documentary film making.

 Master of Professional Archaeology

 The Masters in Professional Archaeology is a vocational degree that offers the opportunity to develop workplace skills in archaeological field techniques, technical analysis, Aboriginal and historical archaeology, heritage management and business.

 Please contact Susan Lawrence for more information.